Site Host Rhode Island Row Apartments, Northeast DC

 Estimated Delivery 1 MW+ by Spring 2020

-This community solar project is being developed by NHT Ingenuity Power (NHTIP), a partnership between the National Housing Trust, a non-profit housing advocate, and Urban Ingenuity, a District-based clean energy financial partner.
-The Rhode Island Row community solar project is one of 24 solar installations that NHTIP has already developed on affordable housing rooftops across the Washington, D.C. area that will result in $3.8 million of lifetime energy savings and other financial benefits for local residents and affordable properties.
-For Rhode Island Row, NHTIP have teamed up with development partner Solar Renewable Energy (SRE) who brings experience from developing over 70 large-scale solar projects across the mid-Atlantic region to benefit DC residents.
+This community solar project is being developed by NHTIP — a partnership between the National Housing Trust, a non-profit housing advocate, and Urban Ingenuity, a District-based clean energy financial partner.
+The Rhode Island Row community solar project is one of 24 solar installations that NHTIP has developed on affordable housing rooftops across the Washington DC area that will result in approximately $3.8 million of lifetime energy savings and other financial benefits for local residents and properties.
+For Rhode Island Row, NHTIP has teamed up with development partner Solar Renewable Energy (SRE), which brings experience from developing over 70 large-scale solar projects across the mid-Atlantic region.

 Project brought to you by